-(b) Assessment, selection and appointment: The agreed list of jointly nominated individuals will be considered by a panel convened by the Chief Executive.
+- (b) Assessment, selection and appointment: The agreed list of jointly nominated individuals will be considered by a panel convened by the Chief Executive.
 The panel will assess the suitability of the nominees against the requirements of the role as set out at 3.6.2 and 3.6.3 of this constitution.
 If there is more than one suitable nominee, then the panel will select the most suitable for appointment.
-Should no
+Should no individual be eligible for appointment following assessment, then the nomination process at 3.6.5(a) of this constitution will be repeated. - (c) Approval: The individual identified as most suitable for appointment will then be subject to approval by the Chair before taking up their role on the Board.

-- individual be eligible for appointment following assessment, then the nomination process at 3.6.5(a) of this constitution will be repeated. - (c) Approval: The individual identified as most suitable for appointment will then be subject to approval by the Chair before taking up their role on the Board. - 3.6.6 Except as provided for at 3.6.8 of this constitution, the normal term of office for this Partner Member will be three years. - 3.6.7 There is no limit to the number of terms of office that can be served by an individual, whether consecutively or otherwise; however, no individual will have the right to be automatically reappointed, as the appointment process set out at 3.6.5 of this constitution will be followed at the end of each term of office. - 3.6.8 Normal terms of office may be varied at the discretion of the Chair, based on the ICB's requirements at the time of appointment and to facilitate Board continuity.
+3.6.6 The term of office for this Partner Member will be a maximum of three years.
+There is no limit to the number of terms of office that can be served by an individual, whether consecutively or otherwise; however, no individual will have the right to be automatically re-appointed, as the appointment process set out at 3.6.5 of this constitution will be followed at the end of each term of office.